pwFoo/H.php/README.md

 <hr>

-Thanks you, this framework is open-source and you are free to send pull requests.
+Thanks, this framework is open-source and you are free to send pull requests.

 Creator:- [Oyedele Hammed Horlah](https://devhammed.github.io)